 - 1. A request for admission to a study programme must be submitted to the Board of Admission before - a.
-15 January 2022: Application deadline for non-EU/EEA-students who intend to apply for a Maastricht University Scholarship; - b.
-1 May 2022: Application deadline for non-EU/EEA students; - c.
-1 June 2022: Application deadline for EU/EEA-students and Maastricht University students (including FPN students). - 2.
+15 January 2023: Application deadline for non-EU/EEA-students who intend to apply for a Maastricht University Scholarship; - b.
+1 May 2023: Application deadline for non-EU/EEA students; - c.
+1 June 2023: Application deadline for EU/EEA-students and Maastricht University students (including FPN students).

+- 2. The Board of Admissions rejects requests for admission that are incomplete at the closing date mentioned in 2.5 sub 1. - 3.
+The Board of Admission does not consider any application material received after the deadlines as described in 2.5 sub 1. - 4.
 The Board of Admission decides on the request within 6 weeks after receipt of the complete application.
-Please note that the decision on the request of students who have obtained the Bachelor of Science in Psychology of Maastricht University (article 2.2 sub 2) will be made within 4 weeks after the graduation date for the bachelor examination has been established (but always before the start of the study programme). - 3.
+Please note that the decision on the request of students who have obtained the Bachelor of Science in Psychology of Maastricht University (article 2.2 sub 2) will be made within 4 weeks after the graduation date for the bachelor examination has been established (but always before the start of the study programme). - 5.
 Admission will be granted on condition that the candidate complies with the requirements regarding knowledge, understanding and skills, as stipulated in Article 2.2, and as evidenced by the certificates of the study programme(s) the student has followed, at the latest by the starting date of the relevant study programme.